jasonmuchiri/pitch-share/README.md

 ## Project's set up instructions

-To start using this news-highlight app, use the following commands:
+To start using this pitches app, use the following commands:

 - `git clone` ~ This will automatically clone the repository to your local machine.